srinsoz/HWiNFO_YoctoSensor/README.md

 It use the [Yoctopuce Python library](https://github.com/yoctopuce/yoctolib_python) to detect to Yoctopuce devices and create the corresponding [HWiNFO custom user sensors](https://www.hwinfo.com/forum/threads/custom-user-sensors-in-hwinfo.5817/)

+You can get more information on our web site: https://www.yoctopuce.com/EN/article/using-yoctopuce-sensors-in-hwinfo

 ## Options
 ````